Crisdj123/cs-portfolio/snake-game/README.md

 A retro version of Snake built using Python and Pygame.
 Created as a group project with 4 students — I served as the **lead programmer**, responsible for the main game logic, collision, and scoring.

+## 📌 About the Game

+The goal of the game is simple: control the snake using the arrow keys, collect apples (red squares), and avoid colliding with yourself or the walls.
+Each apple increases your score and adds length to the snake.
+The game keeps track of your high score using a local save file.

+The grid updates in real time, and the longer you survive, the more challenging it becomes to avoid yourself.

-## Features
+## 🚀 Features

-- Real-time player movement with keyboard input
+- Real-time movement and smooth snake growth
-- Collision detection for self and walls
+- Collision detection for both self and boundaries
+- Apple placement with proper grid alignment
+- Score and timer display on screen
-- Scoring system with high score saved to a file
+- High score saved and loaded from `Score.txt`
-- Colorful UI using Pygame
+- Clean 10x10 grid visualized using lines
+- Restart and quit functionality after game over

 ## How to Run
 1. Install Python 3 and Pygame: